Columnists, Past Issues, Shannon Latham, V12I2

 However, the responsibility for delivery usually falls on the company, which can be beneficial for the consignment dealer.
 Essentially, the more you sell, the more you earn; however, the margins are a bit thinner.
 Additionally, you should consider the structure of your business—are you an independently owned sales lot, or are you operating under a company’s brand that requires you to sell only their product?

-As the saying goes, “the knee bone is connected to the leg bone,” and so on, and in business, one thought or planning area often leads to another.
+As the saying goes, “the knee bone is connected to the leg bone,” and so on.
+In business, one thought or planning area often leads to another.
 This has led me to consider Tuff Shed, arguably the most successful shed company in North America.
 While I don’t claim to fully understand their business model, they certainly seem to excel at what they do.

 From what I gather, they strategically place storefronts in high-traffic areas and combine visibility with a robust digital marketing approach to reach potential customers.
-By building on-site rather than relying solely on prefabrication, they minimize inventory and focus on new construction builds—a model we find attractive as we consider what products to carry.
+By building on-site rather than relying solely on prefabrication, they minimize inventory and focus on new construction—a model we find attractive as we consider which products to carry.

 About a year ago, I started asking fellow shed sellers what percentage of their sales came from inventory versus new construction builds.
 Although we lack official data, I was genuinely surprised by the responses, which indicated that many were selling 50 percent or more of new builds.